-Resource infrastructure Providers not providing the requested monthly performance for one month MUST provide a service improvement plan.
+Resource infrastructure Providers not providing the requested monthly performance for one month are required to provide a service improvement plan.

 The maximum value of the ROD performance index must be 10.
 Above this value ROD teams have to provide explanations and deliver a plan for the improvement of the oversight service.